ZarnackGroup/racoon_clip/docs/methods_description.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Demultiplexing and 3’ adapters adapter trimming are performed with FLEXBAR (version 3.5.0).
 FLEXBAR also handles UMIs and trimms barcodes.

-If demulitplexing is turned on, this is done with the FLEXBAR parameters xx.
+If demulitplexing is turned on, this is done with the FLEXBAR via the provided barcode_fasta with FLEXBAR parameters ``--barcodes {input.barcodes} --barcode-unassigned --barcode-error-rate 0``.

-3’ adapters adapters are trimmed using FLEXBAR options (`--adapter-trim-end RIGHT --adapter-error-rate 0.1 --adapter-min-overlap 1 --adapter-cycles <as specified>`` by default, but adapter trimming can also be turned off.
+3’ adapters adapters are trimmed using FLEXBAR options ``--adapter-trim-end RIGHT --adapter-error-rate 0.1 --adapter-min-overlap 1 --adapter-cycles <as specified>`` by default, but adapter trimming can also be turned off.

-At the same time, UMIs (and barcodes, if present) are trimmed from the 5’ end of the reads and stored in the read names (``--umi-tags --barcode-trim-end LTAIL``).
-Reads that are shorter than 15 nt after trimming are discarded (--min-read-length 15).
+At the same time, UMIs (and barcodes, if present) are trimmed from the 5’ end of the reads and stored in the read names using FLEXBAR options ``--umi-tags --barcode-trim-end LTAIL``.

+Reads that are shorter than 15 nt after trimming are discarded using FLEXBAR option ``--min-read-length 15``.

+See also: `FLEXBAR—Flexible Barcode and Adapter Processing for Next-Generation Sequencing Platforms <https://www.mdpi.com/2079-7737/1/3/895>`

 Genome alignment
 ^^^^^^^^^^^^^^^^